MicrosoftDocs/win32/desktop-src/WinAuto/navigation-constants.md

 - oleacc.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Navigation Constants

-This topic describes the constant values, defined in oleacc.h, that indicate the *spatial* (up, down, left, and right) or *logical* (first child, last, next, and previous) direction observed when clients use [**IAccessible::accNavigate**](iaccessible-iaccessible--accnavigate.md) to navigate from one user interface element to another within the same container.
+This topic describes the constant values, defined in oleacc.h, that indicate the *spatial* (up, down, left, and right) or *logical* (first child, last, next, and previous) direction observed when clients use [**IAccessible::accNavigate**](/windows/win32/Oleacc/nf-oleacc-iaccessible-accnavigate?branch=master) to navigate from one user interface element to another within the same container.
 For more information, see [Object Navigation Properties and Methods](object-navigation-properties-and-methods.md).

 The Microsoft Active Accessibility navigation constants are as follows: